Langkawi beaches are the picture of an idyllic tropical getaway. They have swaying palm trees and miles of powdery fine sand.

 Pantai Tengah’s natural allure is the relaxing atmosphere and breathtaking sunsets.
 This is a gorgeous stretch of coastline, to be sure.

-And it’s close to the best attractions in Langkawi.
+Additionally, Pantai Tengah is close to the best attractions in Langkawi.
 Thus, Pantai Tengah is a good starting point to explore the city and beyond.

 This is the longest stretch of beach in Langkawi.
-So it doesn’t feel as crowded as its neighbor, Pantai Cenang.
+So, it doesn’t feel as crowded as its neighbor, Pantai Cenang.

 If you’re in the area, dining at Hidden Langkawi is a must.
 Where you can watch the sunset and enjoy the food at this cafe.